 - An orientation, including a discussion of office procedures, confidentiality and other obligations, an overview of the work, the expectations for the extern, and a discussion of the extern’s professional and personal goals.

-- A primary supervisor: The extern will have a primary supervisor who is a design professional employed by at the placement site.
+- A primary supervisor: The extern will have a primary supervisor who is a design professional employed at the placement site.
 In the event of the supervisor’s extended absence, another supervisor will be assigned.

 - A designated workspace: The extern will have a workplace in the same location as the supervisor and access to the tools and support needed to complete assignments.
 Remote arrangements are possible.